-Chameleons Can Eat These Fruits & Vegetables
+Chameleon Nutrition: Fruits & Vegetables

 Author:

-They also consume whatever plant matter remains undigested in the body of the insects they eat
+They also consume whatever plant matter remains undigested in the body of the insects they eat.

 Greens